jwouters91/shybrid/README.md

 # SHYBRID README
 SHYBRID is a graphical user interface that allows for the easy creation of hybrid ground truth extracellular recordings.
+This README file contains information on how to install the program, as well as information on how to get started making extracellular spiking ground truth data.
+If you have any further questions feel free to contact [me](mailto:jasper.wouters@esat.kuleuven.be).

 ## Installation instructions
-1. Install miniconda (Python 3.x version) for your operaring system.
-Please follow the official conda.io [instructions](https://conda.io/docs/user-guide/install/index.html#regular-installation).
+1. Install miniconda (Python 3.x version) for your operating system.
+Please follow the official conda.io [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/).
-2. Clone this GIT project on your local machine:
+2. Clone this GIT project on your local machine and change directory into the cloned folder when finished cloning:
 ```
 git clone https://gitlab.esat.kuleuven.be/Jasper.Wouters/shy.bride.git
 ```